observablehq/plot/README.md

 <!-- jsdoc hexgrid -->

 The **binWidth** option specifies the distance between the centers of neighboring hexagons, in pixels (defaults to 20).
-The **clip** option defaults to true, clipping the mark to the frame’s dimensions.
+The **clip** option defaults to *frame*, clipping the mark to the frame’s dimensions.

 <!-- jsdocEnd hexgrid -->